Izhoy/Matrix-s-calculator/README.md

 Matrix`s calculator on C++

 Im trying to learn C++ by some examples.
-One of them is Matrixs calculator I would be very thankful if you notice for me my mistakes
+One of them is Matrixs calculator I would be very thankfull if you notice for me my mistakes